tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 ## Using TGN Tokens

-Once unlocked tokens have been paid out into a JustPay wallet (and have thus become part of the "circulating supply" (see [definitions here] (https://docs.tagion.org/gov/governance_areas/token_economy/issuance#reporting-and-definitions)), owners of these tokens can use them in whatever way they like.
+Once unlocked tokens have been paid out into a JustPay wallet (and have thus become part of the "circulating supply" (see [definitions here](https://docs.tagion.org/gov/governance_areas/token_economy/issuance#reporting-and-definitions)), owners of these tokens can use them in whatever way they like.

 This, of course, includes tendering them for the purchase of goods and services, but acceptance of them on part of the seller is purely voluntary.
 Currently, TGN tokens are not listed on any token exchange, so there is no simple brokered way of selling them.
 However, "over the counter" sales are always possible if two parties agree on the sale.
 All that is required is that the recepient has and JustPay wallet and the seller of tokens is confident that he will receive payment as agreed.